On the Descriptive Complexity of Temporal Constraint Satisfaction Problems: Algebraic conditions for temporal CSPs

 \section{Algebraic conditions for temporal CSPs}

 In this section, we consider several candidates for general algebraic criteria for expressibility of CSPs in FP and Datalog stemming from the well-developed theory of finite-domain CSPs.
-Some of these criteria have already been displayed in Theorem~\ref{finitedomainsituation}; several other conditions that are equivalent over finite structures will be discussed in this section.
+These criteria have already been displayed in Theorem~\ref{finitedomainsituation}.

 Our results imply that none of them can be used to characterise expressibility of temporal CSPs in FP or in Datalog.
 However, we also present a new simple algebraic condition which characterises expressibility of both finite-domain and temporal CSPs in FP, proving Theorem~\ref{alternativefp}.
 We assume basic knowledge of universal algebra; see, e.g., the textbook of Burris and Sankappanavar~\cite{BS}.